ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_emergent_constraints.rst

 The results are displayed as scatterplots.

-Note: this recipe requires pre-calulation of the equilibrium climate
-      sensitivites (ECS) for all models.
+.. note:: This recipe requires pre-calulation of the equilibrium climate sensitivites (ECS) for all models.
 The ECS values are calculated with recipe_ecs.yml.
 The netcdf file containing the ECS values (path and filename) is specified by diag_script_info@ecs_file.
   Alternatively, the netcdf file containing the ECS values can be generated with the cdl-script
   $diag_scripts/emergent_constraints/ecs_cmip.cdl (recommended method):

-      1) save script given at the end of this namelist as ecs_cmip.cdl
+  1) save script given at the end of this recipe as ecs_cmip.cdl
   2) run command: ncgen -o ecs_cmip.nc ecs_cmip.cdl
   3) copy ecs_cmip.nc to directory given by diag_script_info@ecs_file (e.g. $diag_scripts/emergent_constraints/ecs_cmip.nc)

 Available recipes and diagnostics